Cross-Country Skiing Near NYC: Where to Nordic Ski with Kids

 Go cross-country skiing at the highest elevations in New Jersey at this center featuring 15 miles of groomed trails, a lodge with a roaring fireplace and a cafeteria.
 Bonus: High Point sometimes makes its own snow!
 Group instruction is available on weekends and holidays.

 Grounds Pass: $40 for full day, $25 for half day; both include trail pass, lunch and access to all Frost Valley activities.
 Ski rentals available for an additional fee.

 Two hours and 30 minutes by car from midtown Manhattan

-My family is in the midst of planning a weekend trip to this ski spot in the Catskills.
 The enormous facility offers 25 kilometers of groomed trails for skiing, a weekends-only rental shop and group instruction.
+The best way to experience the winter activities at Frost Valley is to book a weekend trip as the trails are only open to the public on specific days of the year.
 The grounds fee also includes lunch and all the other wintertime activities the Y has to offer, like snow tubing.
 If you plan to stay overnight, there are a variety of affordable lodging options, from rustic cabins to hotel-style rooms.

 Lapland Lake Nordic Vacation Center – Northville, NY

 Visit the website for pricing info

 Four hours by car from midtown Manhattan

 All of my friends rave about this spot in the Adirondacks.
 It's too far away for a day trip, but you can stay in a small Scandinavian-style cottage called a Tupa and use the trails for free.
 Lapland also offers tubing and sledding, so it's a fun-filled winter getaway.